PetrKryslUCSD/FinEtoolsFlexStructuresTutorials.jl/docs/src/tutorials/beam_modal_tut.md

 The Arnoldi algorithm implemented in the well-known `Arpack` package is used to solve the generalized eigenvalue problem with the sparse matrices.
 As is common in structural dynamics, we request the smallest eigenvalues in absolute value (`:SM`).
+In order to help the function decide which algorithm is suitable, we explicitly designate the matrices as symmetric.

 ````julia
 using Arpack
 evals, evecs, nconv = eigs(Symmetric(K), Symmetric(M); nev=neigvs, which=:SM, explicittransform = :none);
 ````

-First  we should check that the requested eigenvalues actually converged:
+We should check that the requested eigenvalues actually converged:

 ````julia
 @show nconv == neigvs